 The integration of digital instrumentation in professional urban planning practice has progressed significantly over the past half-century.
 What first emerged in the mid 1950s as fledgling exercises of digital computing and urban data processing (Creighton et al., 1959) has evolved into a profession that extends beyond planning to include a collective network of built-environment professionals who each occupy discrete roles of digital aptitude.
 Geographic Information Systems (GIS), data projection, statistical analysis, report preparation, and creative design have become obligatory passage points (Latour 1990) through which the contemporary network of built-environment practitioners must negotiate, conforming to the discrete role orientations they occupy.

 Smart Cities have emerged as the vehicle of digital urban practice, moulded by collective digital instrumentation (Schaffers et al., 2011).
-While originally envisioned as an amalgam of information and communication technologies (ICT) and the Internet of Things (IoT) to generate and analyse data intending to improve urban life through efficiency and sustainability (Zanella et al., 2018), Smart Cities have now become tied to austerity-driven neoliberalism (Kirk, 2023) (Cardullo & Kitchin, 2019) (Albino et al., 2015) (Grossi & Pianezzi 2017).
+While originally envisioned as an amalgam of information and communication technologies (ICT) and the Internet of Things (IoT) to generate and analyse data intending to improve urban life through efficiency and sustainability (Zanella et al., 2018), Smart Cities have now become tied to austerity-driven neoliberalism (Kirk, 2023; Cardullo & Kitchin, 2019; Albino et al., 2015; Grossi & Pianezzi 2017).
 Contemporary Smart City discourse identifies these networks as reliant on private corporate mechanisms for technology provision in urban governance.
 Characterisations include "Dracula Urbanism" (Kirk, 2023) and "anti-democratic neoliberalism" (Cardullo & Kitchin, 2019), reflecting apoplexy over the acquiescence of user-agency to large market actors such as IBM, Cisco Systems, Siemens AG and others who utilise utopian entrepreneurialism to position themselves as essential partners in urban digital transformation (Albino et al., 2015).
 As Smart City development has become synonymous with a dependency on market provision, there materialises a reduction of the citizen from an agent of political action to that of data generation, expediting capital extraction (Grossi & Pianezzi, 2017).
-Understanding this threat requires descending from large scale urban infrastructure to examine the digital instruments that practitioners use daily, the specific utensils by which practitioner knowledge is fabricated, analysed and dispersed.
+Understanding this threat requires narrowing focus from large scale urban infrastructure to examine the digital instruments that practitioners use daily, the specific utensils by which practitioner knowledge is fabricated, analysed and dispersed.

 These specific instruments comprise a standard-issue digital toolbox mediating built-environment practice authored by proprietary software companies.
 The specific uses include as GIS platforms such as Esri’s ArcGIS suite, Computer-Aided Design (CAD) software like Autodesk's AutoCAD and Revit, Graphical suites such as Adobe’s Creative Suite, Office suites such as Microsoft 365, Statistical analysis platforms like SPSS and Stata and many others (Mader & Schenk, 2017).
 Yet, parallel to this proprietary dominance, Free/Libre Open-Source Software (FLOSS) alternatives have expanded significantly.
 FLOSS tools represent solutions typically developed by non-profit communities rather than market providers and distributed through public access licenses such as the GNU General Public License (GPL) free to run, study and modify for all users.
 (Stallman, 2015).
 QGIS is among the most popular FLOSS alternative within built-environment practice.
-Others such as LibreOffice, Blender, R studio and Python are among only a few of the ever-expanding array of proprietary of FLOSS tools challenging normative proprietary dominance (Yap et al., 2022), (Xia et al., 2024).
+Others such as LibreOffice, Blender, R studio and Python are among only a few of the ever-expanding array of proprietary of FLOSS tools challenging normative proprietary dominance (Yap et al., 2022; Xia et al., 2024).
 These FLOSS instruments, coupled with complementary Open Access Data (OAD) repositories like OpenStreetMap (Haklay & Weber, 2008), government open data portals, and citizen science platforms like PurpleAir (Barkjohn et al., 2021), present mechanism for which communities may produce relevant data and disperse it freely and accessibly for all potential users.
-Extensive literature demonstrates the competence of FLOSS and OAD across planning domains (Boeing et al., 2022), (Pires et al., 2019), (Gani et al., 2024), however there remains a lack of scholarship investigating the strategies to increase uptake of these instruments among professionals.
+Extensive literature demonstrates the competence of FLOSS and OAD across planning domains (Boeing et al., 2022; Pires et al., 2019; Gani et al., 2024), however there remains a lack of scholarship investigating the strategies to increase uptake of these instruments among professionals.